Sucre Safety Guide

 Medium Risk

-Use anti-theft bags, keep valuables in front pockets or money belts, avoid displaying expensive jewelry or electronics, stay alert in crowded areas, and don't carry large amounts of cash
+Use anti-theft bags, keep valuables in front pockets or money belts, avoid displaying expensive electronics, be vigilant in crowds.

 High Risk